PEM-Humboldt/bioacoustics_annotations_dashboard/README.md

 # Bioacustics Annotations Dashboard (BADASH 🐸)

-BADASH is a streamlit app for visulization of bounding box annotations used for training machine learning models in Bioacustics.
-Badash can be used to visualize annotations and to check the consistency of codes defined in protocol.
+BADASH is a streamlit app for visualization of bounding box annotations used for training machine learning models in Bioacoustics.
+Badash can be used to visualize annotations results and to check the consistency of codes defined in the annotation protocol.

 ## How to play with BADASH 🐸?